grafana/grafana/contribute/architecture/communication.md

 # Communication

-Grafana uses a _bus_ to pass messages to and from a service to other parts of the application.
+Grafana uses a _bus_ to pass messages between different parts of the application.
 All communication over the bus happens synchronously.

 There are three types of messages: _events_, _commands_, and _queries_.